 Prior to any discovery, family number one, on the one hand, and alleged family number two on the other, filed a dueling motion and cross-motion for summary judgment on their respective declaratory judgment claims, asking the court to rule, as a matter of law, on the issue of post-death ownership of Steven’s 19% interest in the real-estate holding LLC.

 The Summary Judgment Decision

 Ruling on the dueling motions for summary judgment, Justice Bannon issued three essential legal rulings.

-Justice Bannon noted that Bernice and Allison filed at least two different versions of the same operating agreement containing slight variations in the handwriting on various pages (you can read a second, slightly different version of the operating agreement here).
+Justice Bannon noted that family number one filed at least two different versions of the same operating agreement containing slight variations in the handwriting on various pages.
 The court held, “These submissions . . . rais[e] an issue of fact as to whether there are multiple versions of the operating agreement.”

 Under New York law, there is well-developed body of case law holding that so-called “preliminary agreements” – sometimes synonymously called “agreements to agree” – are unenforceable until reduced to a final, written agreement.

 Relying upon this case law, and based upon what the court called “significant handwritten modifications and marginalia” in the operating agreement, “including portions of which are illegible,” as well as the sentence in the operating agreement that the contract “shall be retyped and redrawn and prepared in a proper and final fashion,” the court ruled that there were “issues of fact as to whether a formalized agreement between Steven and Lichtenstein exists and whether the operating agreement is enforceable.”